UT-ADL/autoware_mini/nodes/localization/README.md

 ##### Parameters

 * `coordinate_transformer` - into which cartesian coordinate frame he WGS84 latitude and longitude are converted to
-  * `utm` - Universal Transvrse Mercator projection.
-Origin point is hardcoded in transformer and is also used to define the UTM zone
+  * `utm` - Universal Transvrse Mercator projection. `WGS84ToUTMTransformer.py` file is used to create the coordinate transformer.
+Internally UtmProjector class from [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/tree/master/lanelet2_projection) library is used.
+Origin point is hardcoded in transformer and is used to define the UTM zone.
-  * `lest97` - Estonian national coordinae sytem - [read more](https://epsg.io/3301)
+  * `lest97` - Estonian national coordinae sytem - [read more](https://epsg.io/3301), uses `WGS84ToLest97Transformer.py` file to create the coordinate transformer.
 * `use_msl_height` - if true mean sea level height is used, otherwise WGS84 systemuses ellipsoidal height.
 * `use_custom_origin` - weather to subtract the origin coordinates from tranformed coordinates or not.
 If we don't subtract the coordinates the values are too big and cause visualization problems for Rviz.